-

 Data graphs and CSV export

-You can visualize the recorded data directly from the graphs tabs.
+You can visualize the recorded data directly from the graph tabs.

 There are graphs for each recorded sensor, as well as specific ones depending on the sensor group type, such as force platforms.